Skip to Main Content

 This case study explores how first-generation students perceive their textbooks, particularly in the areas of cost savings and format.
 It also supports research indicating that first-generation students are concerned about the cost of textbooks and experience financial challenges, such as food insecurity.

 Open educational resources (OER) include readings, media, and other learning objects that are made freely available, or with some rights reserved by their creators.
-They are characterized by the "5 R's":
+OER are built to be free of legal, financial, and technical barriers.
+They are characterized by Wiley's "5 R's":

 1. Retain - the right to make, own, and control copies of the content (e.g., download, duplicate, store, and manage)